rory-bedford/antelop-docs/docs/source/python/script.rst

 Note that the rig name, like all other names in the database, should be unique.
 This is quite important.
 In our lab, for example, we have four rigs of identical design but with slightly different measurements calibrating camera feeds, so its very important to be able to discriminate their geometries in the database for postprocessing and analysis.

 Masking functions are used to split sessions into trials, and are described in :ref:`behaviour-masks`.
-These are written in antelope's analysis format, so must be present in your analysis folder.
+These are written in antelop's analysis format, so must be present in your analysis folder.
 The masklist argument is a list of dictionaries, each of which describes a mask, with the following keys:

 * name: a unique name for the mask
 * description: a description of the mask